| Home | Donations | FAQ | Funding Guidelines | Application | Rescuers | People | Register |

 Eligible Expenses

-CorgiAid will provide monetary assistance toward medical expenses, and possibly toward other extraordinary expenses, for corgis or corgi mix dogs who are in rescue.
+CorgiAid may provide monetary assistance toward medical expenses, and possibly toward other extraordinary expenses, for corgis or corgi mix dogs who are in rescue.

-CorgiAid's first goal is to make sure that expenses for therapeutic medical needs are covered.
+CorgiAid's first goal is to make sure that expenses for therapeutic medical needs receive aid if eligible.
 (Therapeutic medical care cures or alleviates a current condition or illness.)
-Before a grant is given, a licensed veterinarian must assess all injuries and ailments and predict that the dog has a solid chance for a good quality of life with treatment.
-The vet should provide a detailed list of treatments required and/or given.
+Before a grant is given, CorgiAid will need copies of itemized receipts or invoices from a licensed veterinarian.
+CorgiAid is not able to help until the dog has received the needed care.

-While we have sufficient funds, we will also cover expenses of providing preventive care for dogs in rescue (not those in permanent homes).
+While we have sufficient funds, we may also consider as eligible expenses providing preventive care for dogs in rescue (not those in permanent homes).
 (Preventative care uses medicine to prevent debilitating conditions.
 Vaccinations and heartworm preventative fall in this category.)

-At present we do not cover such "normal" expenses of rescue as food, toys, collars, leashes, phone calls, and advertising.
+At present "normal" expenses of rescue as food, toys, collars, leashes, phone calls, and advertising are not eligible.

 As of Oct.
 5, 2002, CorgiAid requires that all dogs receiving aid from CorgiAid (other than for euthanization) must be microchipped.
 If the dog is not already chipped, CorgiAid will pay for the microchip.
 The dog's microchip number must be provided to CorgiAid.